PowerPCFan/pc-flipper-windows-script/README.md

 # Contributing

-If you want to contribute, please fork the repo, clone it, edit/modify it to your liking, and make a [pull request](https://github.com/PowerPCFan/pc-flipper-windows-script/pulls) where I can review the code and choose to add it to the main script or not.
+If you want to contribute, please fork the repo, clone it, edit/modify it to your liking, and make a [pull request](https://github.com/PowerPCFan/pc-flipper-windows-script/pulls).
+I encourage the use of a type checker (like Pylance or mypy) to catch potential issues.
 Your contributions are greatly appreciated.